maet12/Platzi-overflow/README.md

 ## Demo
 If you want to see the demo of this proyect deployed, you can visit [Platzi-overflow](https://platzi-overflow.now.sh/)

+## How to clone
+* Clone the project
+* Create a project in firebase to connect this project.
+* Copy the firebase.json config file to ./config folder [Referencia](https://support.google.com/firebase/answer/7015592?hl=es).

 ## Installation
 To install this proyect just type and execute